Docmillz91/About-me/README.md

 # Introduction

-Hi, my name is Max and currently attending San Diego College of Continuing Education to earn a skill in trade Informational Technology.
+Hi, my name is Max and currently I'm attending San Diego College of Continuing Education to earn a skill in trade Informational Technology.
 I am studying HTML & CSS this summer.
 I am trying to advanced my skills because I want to try a new field of work in my future.

 ## Online profile: